mjordan/riprap/README.md

 1. For each of the resources identifed by the `fetchresourcelist` plugins, Riprap calls the `fetchdigest` plugin that is enabled, and gets the resource's digest value from the repository.
 In the default sample configuration, Riprap is calling its mock repository endpoint.
 1. Riprap then gets the digest value in the most recent fixity check event stored in its database (in the default sample configuration, this is fixity events stored in the SQLite database), and compares the newly retrieved digest value with the most recent one on record.
 1. Riprap then persists information about the fixity check event it just performed (in the default sample configuration, back into the SQLite database).
 If you repeat the SQL query above, you will see five more events in your database, one corresponding to each URL listed in `resources/iprap_resource_ids.txt`.
-1. Riprap then executes all `postvalidate` plugins that are enabled.
+1. Riprap then executes all `postcheck` plugins that are enabled.
 1. After Riprap has checked all resources in the current list, it reports out how many resources it checked, including how many checks were successful and how many failed.

 ### REST API

-Preliminary scaffolding is in place for a simple HTTP REST API, which will allow external applications like Drupal to retrieve fixity validation data on specific Fedora resources and to add new and updated fixity validation data.
+Preliminary scaffolding is in place for a simple HTTP REST API, which will allow external applications like Drupal to retrieve fixity check data on specific Fedora resources and to add new and updated fixity check data.
 For example, a `GET` request to:

 `curl -v -H "Resource-ID:http://example.com/repository/resource/12345" http://localhost:8000/api/fixity`